 The repetitive extension-flexion results in a friction injury at the crossover junction of the first dorsal compartment (abductor pollicis longus and extensor pollicis brevis) and the second dorsal compartment (extensor carpi radialis brevis/extensor carpi radialis longus) tendons leading to an inflammatory response and subsequently a tenosynovitis.
 The presentation is typically one that the patient complains of pain or tenderness over the dorsal aspect of the wrist proximal to the radial styloid.
 There may also be swelling and crepitus that is palpable on the exam with wrist and/or thumb extension.

 Intersection syndrome was first described in the literature by Alfred-Armand-Louis-Marie Velpeau a French anatomist and surgeon in 1841.
 He is also credited for the first accurate description of leukemia.
 The term of intersection syndrome was first coined by James H. Dobyns in 1978 at the Mayo Clinic.
 Although the accepted vernacular is intersection syndrome, it has been described in the medical literature by many other names: Oarsmen's wrist, crossover syndrome, squeaker's wrist, abductor pollicis longus bursitis, abductor pollicis longus syndrome, subcutaneous polymyositis, and peritendinitis crepitans.

 Intersection syndrome is a clinical diagnosis, although a musculoskeletal ultrasound can easily confirm it.
 The initial steps for diagnosis include a focused physical exam of the elbow, wrist, and hand.

-As with all musculoskeletal exam, you must have an structured approach that includes inspection, range of motion, palpation, muscle testing, and other special tests.
+As with all musculoskeletal exam, you must have a structured approach that includes inspection, a range of motion, palpation, muscle testing, and other special tests.
 Each joint above and below the injury should be tested in all motions.
-Look for swelling over the distal forearm as there can be some cases that present with a palpable finding on exam 4 cm - 6 cm proximal to lister's tubercle.
+Look for swelling over the distal forearm as there can be some cases that present with a palpable finding on exam 4 cm - 6 cm proximal to Lister's tubercle.
 Crepitus is a very common finding on the exam over the site of irritation.
 This is a finding that is specific to intersection syndrome.
-As the two dorsal compartments cross the movements of pronation and supination, create a friction resulting in the exam finding of crepitus.
+As the two dorsal compartments cross the movements of pronation and supination, create friction resulting in the exam finding of crepitus.
 Pronation is typically found more uncomfortable than supination.